KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-09-libraries.md

 }
 ```

 Notice that the code does not define functions like `createCanvas()` or `circle()`.
 Those are defined by the p5.js library!
 And because the file first loads the p5.js library, this code can then access those functions.
-You could also move this JavaScript into its own `sketch.js` file.
+You could also move this JavaScript code into its own JavaScript file.

 ![p5.js sketch](/tutorials/javascript/images/libraries-3.png)

-You can see how the p5.js library works by visiting this file directly: [https://cdn.jsdelivr.net/npm/p5@1.3.0/lib/p5.js](https://cdn.jsdelivr.net/npm/p5@1.3.0/lib/p5.js).
-The file is pretty big and contains some complicated syntax, but the idea is the same as what you've seen so far: this file defines some functions and classes, which you can then use in your own JavaScript code!
+You can see how the p5.js library works by visiting this file directly: [https://cdn.jsdelivr.net/npm/p5@1.4.1/lib/p5.js](https://cdn.jsdelivr.net/npm/p5@1.4.1/lib/p5.js).
+The file is pretty big and contains some complicated syntax, but the idea is the same as what you've seen so far: this file defines some functions and variables, which you can then use in your own JavaScript code!

 # Finding Libraries